ADV Pulse

 KTM has confirmed it will begin phasing out its Demo Mode feature, marking a notable shift in how the company handles electronic rider aids and optional technology.
 The announcement states that rider feedback prompted the decision, saying it “listened and acted,” and that this will lead to the “phased withdrawal of Demo Mode from future models.”

 Demo Mode has been a point of contention for years, allowing riders temporary access to features such as Quickshifter+, Cruise Control, and advanced ride modes before locking them behind paid upgrade packs once a 932-mile threshold was reached.
-The system allowed riders to experience the full suite of electronics before deciding whether to invest in them, but it also created frustration when features like Quickshifter+, Cruise Control, or advanced ride modes shut off after break‑in.
+The system allowed riders to experience the full suite of electronics before deciding whether to invest in them, but it also created frustration when these features shut off after break‑in.

 With Demo Mode being retired, KTM will continue offering its optional tech packages, but riders will no longer receive temporary access to the full feature set.
 The Tech Pack bundles features such as Quickshifter+, Motor Slip Regulation, Cruise Control, suspension Pro for models with semi-active suspension, Engine Brake Control and Adaptive Brake Light, while the Track Pack focuses on performance‑oriented settings like Track Mode, adjustable traction control, Throttle response, launch control and anti-wheelie control.
 These packages vary by model, but they remain the primary way riders can add electronic capabilities beyond the standard configuration.